th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes
++ 4.0.0
+    + Migration to books/pages cradle 4.0.0
+    + Added ability to define dictionaries via custom config in based on sailfish adapters
+    + Added ability to redirect messages using externalQueue attribute

 + 3.14.0
     + Sailfish update to 3.3.54
     + bom version updated to 4.1.0